 In addition to grants or loans, we offer a deferred payment plan to qualified students who are eligible for reimbursement by their employer.
 Check with your employer to see if they offer educational assistance.
 Another option is to arrange a personal payment plan, either by the semester or monthly.

-Enhance your communication skills, increase self-awareness and grow into the professional you strive to be through Bluffton’s program.
+Enhance your communication skills, increase self-awareness and grow into the professional you strive to be through Bluffton’s degree completion program.
 Our small class sizes and dedicated faculty ensure that you have what you need to be prepared for the next step.